Bands in the Barn

 Mora bands — Sami bands — Leksands bands — Estonian bands — Norwegian bands

 Instructor: Becky Ashenden

-The weaving of narrow bands is some of the oldest weaving known to man.
+The weaving of narrow bands is one of the most ancient forms of weaving known to man, and remains popular today.
 From the bandages used to wrap Egyptian mummies to early Coptic weavings and the complex bands of Scandinavia, band weaving has taken many forms.
 Band weaving is inexpensive, portable, endlessly fascinating, and very easy to learn.
 There are many types and techniques for creating woven bands.
 Traditionally, bands have been used for harnesses, carrying water, clothing, and just about anywhere attaching, tying, or connecting was required.
-Today we have the beauty of a handwoven band that can easily take the place of a rubber band or string, and will enhance your life in the process.
+Today a beautiful handwoven band can easily take the place of a rubber band or string, and will enhance your life in the process.

 We will explore many styles of band weaving found in Sweden, Norway, Estonia, Lithuania, and beyond.
 We'll start by weaving a basic band on a rigid heddle.
 When you've become comfortable with that, we will continue with traditional pick-up patterns on the regular rigid heddle and a special rigid heddle with pattern slots.
 Daily theory classes mornings and afternoons will give you the tools to analyze, design, and set up bands on your own.

 Use our floor looms and bandlooms to broaden your array of techniques, exponentially expanding the possibilities of weaving complicated patterns in a variety of ways, including the special Vävstuga technique for making complicated pick-up patterns easy.
 You'll also learn other tricks, like Mora style bands with pattern savers, and using a rigid heddle on a band loom.